-Figure 5-4 shows the parallel instruction fetches and instruction executions enabled by the Harvard architecture and the fast-access Register File concept.
+Figure 7-5 on page 16 shows the parallel instruction fetches and instruction executions enabled by the Harvard architecture and the fast-access Register File concept.
 This is the basic pipelining concept to obtain up to 1 MIPS per MHz with the corresponding unique results for functions per cost, functions per clocks, and functions per power-unit.